Twitter for tech companies: Lesson 8: Twitter mistakes to avoid

 - Sharing only your own content.
 It’s ok to retweet, in fact it’s encouraged.
 It helps you engage with others.

 - Following hundreds of people immediately after setting up the account and not having tweeted.
 For people to follow you back they will want to see a tweet history that is of interest to them, a good profile and location and the fact that you have followers.
 To follow everybody all on the first day means that most won’t follow you back and you will have lost that opportunity to make an impression.
 After setting up your account, you should watch and wait and tweet when you are comfortable.
 After you have some tweets behind you, then follow away, but keep it to about 15 accounts a day.

 - Using the auto reply Twitter feature.
 Because everybody knows it’s automated, it’s really not great.
 If you want to thank people for following you, a personal DM hours later is better.

 - Focusing on quantity rather than quality of followers.
 You can still have a lot of influence if you are in a niche market with a small number of influential followers.

 - Over or under posting.
 There’s no point in sending 6 tweets out in a row.
 If one is missed, they will all be missed and if they are all seen, most of them will be ignored.
 Twitter has a shelf life of about 15 minutes and Facebook about 60, so spread tweets out during the day.
 Use a tool such as Hootsuite to schedule.
 It’s also ok to tweet the same content as not all of your followers will have seen the first – just don’t over do it.

 - Not leaving enough space for others to retweet you.
-There is a total space of 140 characters.
-Your own name is up to 18 (inc [email protected]), so don’t use more than around 100 characters so that there is space for others to retweet without having to edit.
+There is a total space of 280 characters.
+Your own name is up to 18 (inc [email protected]), so ensure you leave enough characters so others can retweet without having to edit.